gerardpontino/Certified-Kubernetes-Security-Specialist/README.md

 I will share some tips that may help prepare for your CKS exam.

-# What I used to review:
+# What I used to review
 1. [Kodekloud's CKS Course](https://kodekloud.com/courses/certified-kubernetes-security-specialist-cks/)

 Kodekloud's Certified Kubernetes Security Specialist (CKS) course is a comprehensive learning resource for individuals who want to prepare for the CKS certification exam.
 The course covers a wide range of topics related to Kubernetes security, including cluster hardening, access management, network security, and secure container image management.